DinoChiesa/Apigee-External-Authorization-1/README.md

 ## TODO

-* update the provisioning for Apigee hybrid
+* update the provisioning so that it works with Apigee hybrid